Wicca Book Reviews

 Original review: A great book to further introduce Wicca.
 Still contains only basic information, but gives strategies and ideas to help the beginner along the path of Wicca.

 I recently revisited this one and have to say I definitely recommend it for more than just Wiccan-centered folks.
 I first read it when I was still relatively new to Wicca and Paganism and saw it more as a guide to my studies.
 But now, as a more seasoned Witch with well over a decade of experiences driving me in multiple directions, slow-downs, and routine-breaker moments, this book was actually incredibly helpful with outlining my beliefs and really seeing how they've changed over the years, differ from others, and rooting me where I am now to move ahead establishing new routines and practices.
-The way the book is outlined could certainly be helpful for any Pagan-minded path (and may even answer that burning question for those wondering if they're path can be considered Wiccan).
+The way the book is outlined could certainly be helpful for any Pagan-minded path (and may even answer that burning question for those wondering if their path can be considered Wiccan).

 The Truth About Witchcraft Today